 - India: Driving with headphones or earphones is not allowed in India, and violators can be fined.

-- United Kingdom: It is illegal to drive with headphones or earphones in the United Kingdom, and the penalty can be a fine of up to £5,000 and 9 points on your license.
+- United Kingdom: It is illegal to using headphones when driving in the United Kingdom.
+And the penalty can be a fine of up to £5,000 and 9 points on your license.

-In addition to these countries, many others restrict driving with headphones or earbuds, even if it is not strictly illegal.
-It’s always best to check the laws in your area and avoid using headphones while driving to ensure your safety and the safety of others on the road.
+In addition to these countries, many others restrict driving with earphones, even if it is not strictly illegal.
+Check your local rules and avoid wearing headphones while driving to stay safe.

 Prohibits Headphones While Driving With Exceptions